MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSession.md

 Indicates that this cmdlet allows redirection of this connection to an alternate Uniform Resource Identifier (URI).

 When you use the *ConnectionURI* parameter, the remote destination can return an instruction to redirect to a different URI.
-By default, Windows PowerShell does not redirect connections, but you can use this parameter to enable it to redirect the connection.
+By default, PowerShell does not redirect connections, but you can use this parameter to enable it to redirect the connection.

 You can also limit the number of times the connection is redirected by changing the **MaximumConnectionRedirectionCount** session option value.
 Use the *MaximumRedirection* parameter of the New-PSSessionOption cmdlet or set the **MaximumConnectionRedirectionCount** property of the **$PSSessionOption** preference variable.